Melody12020831/Notebook/docs/Computer_Science/OOP/Chapter6.md

 ### Inline may not in-line

-- The compiler does not have to honor yourrequest to make a function inline.
+- The compiler does not have to honor your request to make a function inline.
-- It might decide the function is too large or noticethat it calls itself, or the feature might not be implemented for your particular compiler.
+- It might decide the function is too large or notice that it calls itself, or the feature might not be implemented for your particular compiler.
 - Nowadays, the keyword inline for functions comes to mean "multiple definitions are permitted" rather than "inlining is preferred".

 ---